examdawn/NEP2020_2023_BCA/typography/index.md

 | March    | $420    |
 ```

-For More info on markdown tables
+For More info on markdown tables, check this: https://www.codecademy.com/resources/docs/markdown/tables

 ::: details Show How it Looks
 | Month    | Savings |